Amrhalawani/discoverMovies2/README.md

 DiscoverMovies Project is a part of Udacity Nanodegree scholarship(AND) 2018

 # Description
 An app to help users discover popular and top rated movies.
-It has a clean UI, sync to a server, and present information to the user. this is only Stage no. 2 from 2 stages, my app works with TMDb API.
+It has a clean UI, sync to TMDB server, and present information to the user. there are SQLite database to save your favorites with Content provider layer, this app works with TMDb API so you have to get your "APikey" first and put it to gradle properties file.

 # User Experience